monksevillair/monksevillair.github.io/README.md

 - [x] favicon
 - [x] disable scrollbars in firefox
 - [x] Underline links
+- [ ] Make sidebar shrink when page is shrunk or on phone
+  - [ ] Special phone version
+- [ ] website tree gened with unix tree command
+- [ ] dumb simple search engine searches site by running ag on the query
 - [ ] Reading List Page
   - [ ] Other people's blogs
   - [ ] Programs